 Companies like Google and Facebook have crafted very profitable businesses from our data.
 Max Schrems, a privacy activist, requested the information Facebook had on him for a thesis paper and received a 1,200-page character profile across 57 categories.

-There’s a whole data world out there and most people are unaware of how it works or is being used against us.
-Zero-knowledge proofs and projects like Zcash protect us from the purview of age-old institutions while paradoxically offering compliance with the rules and regulations imposed by those same authorities today.
+There’s a whole data world out there and most people are unaware of how it works or how it’s being used against them.
+Zero-knowledge proofs and projects like Zcash protect you from the purview of age-old institutions while paradoxically offering compliance with the rules and regulations imposed by those same authorities today.

-The promise of privacy-focused cryptocurrencies and new security layers like Zcash and zk-SNARKS are a refreshing reminder of important often overlooked needs in an increasingly centralized and data-driven world.
+The promise of privacy-focused cryptocurrencies and new security layers like Zcash and zk-SNARKS are a refreshing reminder of important, and often overlooked, needs in an increasingly centralized and data-driven world.